navchandar/Python-Random-Name-Generator/README.md

 Outputs RANDOM People names, US state, counties and addresses, Countries and Company names.
 Useful for testing Name/Address fields with random data.

 ### Installation
 No dependencies required.
 Just pure Python.
-Download the repo to your project folder and start using.
+Simply [Download](https://github.com/navchandar/Python-Random-Name-Generator/releases/latest) the repo to your project folder and start using for your development/testing purposes.

+Please add your suggestions or ideas [here](https://github.com/navchandar/Python-Random-Name-Generator/issues).

 ### Usage